Best DACs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2021.

-Without a DAC, your digital music collection is nothing but a sizeable collection of “0s and 1s” (more on that shortly) that makes sense only within the digital domain.
+Without a DAC, your digital music collection is nothing but a sizeable collection of “0s and 1s” that makes sense only within the digital domain.
 In short, DACs play a large part in making digital music worthwhile.

-The best DACs will make your system sing, but something sub-optimal - or sticking to the ones used on some components - might prevent you getting the most from your set-up.
+The very best DACs will make your system sing, but something sub-optimal - or sticking to the ones used in some components - might prevent you getting the most from your set-up.